-The Division may not accept an application, document or fee if the application, document or fee is received by the Division after the date specified in the annual plan for the receipt thereof.
-If a fee for an application is paid by check on or before the date the fee is required to be paid and the check is dishonored, the Division will reject the application for which the fee was submitted.
+The Division will not accept an application, document or fee if the application, document or fee is received by the Division after the deadline date specified in the QAP for the receipt thereof.
+If a fee for an application is paid by check on or before the date the fee is required to be paid and the check is dishonored, the Division may reject the application for which the fee was submitted.